FabianoEger/tago-documentation/analysis.rst

 1. Setup
 *********
 It's possible to setup the analysis in many ways.
 For initial purposes, we will only set the analysis to run with an external script.
 It allows you to run the analysis direct from your machine, and do any changes you want in realtime.
-After downloading the example, you need get :ref:`Analysis-Token <ref_analysisv2_general>` from your analysis and set inside the index.js
+After downloading the example, you need get :ref:`Analysis-Token <ref_analysis_general>` from your analysis and set inside the index.js

 | 1. **Open** the specific analysis;
 | 2.
 Select to run **"external"**;